a3fpro-lab/Vireon-Monument/THEOREMS/INDEX.md

 - **001 — The Folding Descent Kernel (VIREON Base Certificate)**
   Folder: `THEOREMS/001_FOLDING_DESCENT_KERNEL/`
   What it is: The minimal descent certificate: (K)+(LB) ⇒ monotone energy drop, summable progress, progress→0, and a finite-budget best-iterate bound.
-  Entry: `THEOREMS/001_FOLDING_DESCENT_KERNEL/README.md`

 ---